Double Shuffle (Canadian political episode): Ottawa as seat of government

 The Double Shuffle episode led to the seat of government issue finally being settled.
 The next year, in 1859, the Cartier–Macdonald ministry reintroduced the motion for funding the construction of the parliament buildings in Ottawa.
-This time, the motion passed by a large majority.
-Construction of the new buildings began in 1860, and was completed in 1865.
+After a lengthy, bitter debate over a fortnight, the motion passed narrowly, as a government measure.
+In 1860, there was yet another vote in the Assembly, where the choice of Ottawa was finally confirmed by a large majority.

-The Parliament of the Province of Canada met for the last time in the new Ottawa buildings in 1866.
+Construction of the new buildings in Ottawa began in 1860.
+The buildings were completed in 1865, and the Parliament of the Province of Canada met for the last time in the new buildings in 1866.
 When Canada was created in 1867, Ottawa became the seat of government of the new country, and the Parliament of Canada inherited the buildings.